redhat-developer/openshift-vsts/docs/development.md

 `> npm run extension:create`

+To create the extension for a deploy to a staging publisher:

+`> npm run extension:create:dev`

+During development it can be handy to push patch releases to a test publisher.
-This will also bump the version numbers of the extensions as well as all tasks.
+The following command will create the extension bumping the version of the extension as well as all as the versions of all tasks:

+`> npm run extension:create:patch`

 ### Publish extension

-Prerequisite for publising from the command line is a [personal access token](https://docs.microsoft.com/en-us/azure/devops/extend/publish/command-line?view=vsts#acquire-the-tfs-cross-platform-command-line-interface).
+Prerequisite for publishing from the command line is a [personal access token](https://docs.microsoft.com/en-us/azure/devops/extend/publish/command-line?view=vsts#acquire-the-tfs-cross-platform-command-line-interface).
 Once you have setup your token, you can chose to publish to a test/staging publisher or the production publisher 'redhat'.

 #### To staging